mkruczek/long-term-project/README.md

 ## 2023-07-27
 inspired by this video:
 https://www.youtube.com/watch?v=VTCP8RzBx6w
 I decided to change the scope of the project to an application in which I will be able to monitor my trading on the forex market.
+**Little History:**
+Becoming a professional trader is my unfulfilled dream.
+I had a few opportunities to do it professionally, but my results never allowed me to make a living out of it.

-## project description
+## new project description
-//todo
+so as my history is as is, and Piotrak at movie said that we should do something that we like, i decided to do something that i like. i would like to have some tool that will help me to monitor my trading on forex market, yes i still trade, but only for fun with very small amount of money. other thing is that i not what start with POC with bad code, i want start with "kind of" good code (apply my current knowledge) and simulate normal development process with new features, refactoring, etc.
+It turned out that writing poor quality code intentionally is difficult and can be very easy to bend, for example, using only http get :D

+## loose thoughts and ideas
+* road map
+* trunk base development with feature flags and somehow simulate parallel development
+* kubernetes
+* some cloud provider (aws, gcp, azure)
+* maybe one microservice in other language (python, nodejs, rust)

 ## 2021-07-10
 **TL,DR:**